The Oldest Coin in the World

 - 600-300 BC: Round, base metal coins were invented in China, independent of the Lydian coinage.

-- 600-570 BC: The use of coins spread from Lydia to Greece, where the Greeks began minting their own coins.
+- 600-570 BC: The use of coins spread from Lydia to Greece, where the Greek began minting their own coins.

 - 546 BC: Croesus, the King of Lydia, was captured by the Persians.
 As a result, the use of coins spreads to Persia.

 - 406-405 BC: Due to the citizens hoarding the limited amount of silver coins, Athenians created bronze coins coated in silver.

 - 269 BC: The Romans were late catching on to the use of coinage and finally began minting their own silver coins.

 - 44 BC: Roman Republic emperor Julius Caesar has his portrait used on coins struck at the mint in Rome.

 - Oldest U.S. Coin

 - John Hull Silver Shilling (1652): John Hull was given permission to produce coinage by the General Court of the Massachusetts Bay Colony.
 He created the NE Shilling (New England Shilling) first, followed by the Willow Tree and Oak Tree coins.
 (Image Source)